KJCracks/Clutch/README.md

 Usage
 ------------

-*Important*
+**Important!**

 Clutch may encounter `Segmentation Fault: 11` when dumping apps with a large number of frameworks.
-Increase your device's maximum number of open file descriptors
-`ulimit -n 512` (default is 256)
+Increase your device's maximum number of open file descriptors with `ulimit -n 512` (default is 256)

 ```sh
 Clutch [OPTIONS]